Log query – simply retrieve your data

 Coralogix brings a whole new approach to machine data analytics with its Loggregation and anomaly detection capabilities, but sometimes all you need is to query your data and get fast reliable results.

-Coralogix’s Log query brings an intuitive interface with flexible query and Grid layout options to allow you to query any data in seconds.
+Coralogix’s Log query brings an intuitive interface with a flexible query and Grid layout options to allow you to query any data in seconds.
 In addition, Coralogix’s log query uses the unique capabilities of log template identification to enable you to query a log template regardless of its parameters without using any query language or defining regular expressions.

-1- Click the query icon on your dashboard to open the log query interface
+1 – Click the Logs icon on your dashboard to open the log query interface

-2- Select your query type: Free text search or template search.
-Free text search will allow you to query your logs by any text or metadata.
+2 – Select your query type: Free text search or template search.
+Free text search will allow you to query your logs with any text or metadata.
 Template search will enable you to query a log record regardless of its variables and get all the results for that log event without using query language or regular expressions.

-3-Define the query text and timeframe, note that you can also run queries based on Elastic ‘simple query’, just hover the test-tube icon for instructions.
+3 – Define the query text and time window (default is last 15 min), note that you can also run queries based on Elastic ‘simple query’, just hover the test tube icon (on the top left to the query space) for instructions.
 Click ‘GO’ to get results in seconds, or ‘Clear’ to reset the query back to default.
+Once you get the query results you can see that the occurrences graph, above the retrieved log records, was changed as we filtered out log entries that didn’t answer our search criteria.

 Coralogix supports 3 types of queries:

 2) Elastic simple query – with word tokenizing according to Elasticsearch default tokens.
-So querying /Key_name:first-name/ will return both the log “first-name: John” and “The first participant’s name is John”.
-Note that you use / before and after your query string.
+So querying /Key:first-name/ will return both the log ‘first-name: John’ and ‘The first participant’s name is John’.
+Note that you use forward slash before and after your query string.